gcsalzburg/plonk/README.md

 ## How to use

+| See folder `demo-src` for an example of how to set up the folders

 1. Create a folder called `folder-name-src` in root directory with this readme.
 2. Add a file called `meta.json` to this folder with the following data as a minimum: